dimitreOliveira/ai_trailer/README.md

 ---

+### I have written a blog post describing this project in more detail, make sure to check "[Creating Movie Trailers With AI](https://medium.com/towards-artificial-intelligence/creating-movie-trailers-with-ai-bb5c3d89f4e3)" to learn more!

+---

 The idea of this repository is to automatically generate a number of trailer candidates for a given movie, the user only needs to provide the movie file and a couple of text parameters, and everything else is taken care.

 ### How does it works?